JetBrains/teamcity-documentation/topics/integrating-teamcity-with-perforce.md

 This article describes how to integrate TeamCity with [Perforce Helix Core](https://www.perforce.com/products/helix-core) to:
 * Build sources of projects stored in a Helix Core repository.
-* Use Perforce streams as feature branches and build their sources independently.
+* Use Perforce streams as feature branches and build their sources independently of each other.
 * Pre-test and pre-build files in shelved changelists.
 * Apply automatic labels to sources.
 * Report build statuses to code reviews in Perforce Helix Swarm.